ingram-projects/animxyz/docs/content/sections/contexts.md

 ---
 title: Contexts
-quote: The div doesn't fall far from the tree
+quote: The div doesn't fall far from the tree.

 examples:
   - name: Simple